renovatebot/renovate/docs/usage/configuration-options.md

 Must be used with `replacementVersion` (see example below).
 You can suggest a new community package rule by editing [the `replacements.ts` file on the Renovate repository](https://github.com/renovatebot/renovate/blob/main/lib/config/presets/internal/replacements.ts) and opening a pull request.

+### replacementPrefixAdd

+Use the `replacementPrefixAdd` config option to add a prefix to the name of the replacement package.
+Must not be used with `replacementName` or `replacementVersion`.
+Can optionally be used with `replacementPrefixRemove`.

+### replacementPrefixRemove

+Use the `replacementPrefixRemove` config option to remove a prefix fromthe replacement package.
+Must be used with `replacementName` or `replacementVersion`.
+Can optionally be used with `replacementPrefixAdd`.

 ### replacementVersion

 This config option only works with some managers.